danielrd6/ifscube/docs/rotation.rst

     fit_rotation rotation.ini

-This command assumes that you have already run the cube fitting example with the data for NGC3081.
+This command assumes that you have already run the :doc:`cube fitting <cube_fit>` example with the data for NGC3081.

 Configuration file
 ------------------